-- Review the design at a system level, going through each system's functional requirements (includes sketches of options, selection rationale, selected concept, and characteristics). - Describe the payload subsystems that are required to accomplish the payload objectives. - Describe the performance characteristics for the system and subsystems and determine the evaluation and verification metrics. - Describe the verification plan and its status. - Describe preliminary integration plan. - Determine the precision of instrumentation, repeatability of measurement, and recovery system.
+- Review the design at a system level, going through each system's functional requirements (includes sketches of options, selection rationale, selected concept, and characteristics). - Describe the payload subsystems that are required to accomplish the payload objectives. - Describe the performance characteristics for the system and subsystems and determine the evaluation and verification metrics. - Describe the verification plan and its status.
+At a minimum, a table should be included that lists each payload requirement and for each requirement briefly describe the design feature that will satisfy that requirement and how that requirement will ultimately be verified (such as by inspection, analysis, and/or test). - Describe preliminary integration plan. - Determine the precision of instrumentation, repeatability of measurement, and recovery system. - Include drawings and electrical schematics for the key elements of the payload. - Discuss the key components of the payload and how they will work together to achieve the desired results for the experiment.